Flexus: The Dr. Marilyn Berman Pollans Women in Engineering Living & Learning Community

 You are invited to join us as a member of Flexus, the Dr. Marilyn Berman Pollans Women in Engineering (WIE) Living & Learning Community!
 This community, which began in fall 2007, is open to first year engineering students with an interest in promoting gender diversity in the field of engineering.
 The goal of this program is to provide a supportive community for you to be successful in engineering.
 A generous donation by Dr. Marilyn Berman Pollans allowed for the creation of this program.
 Read more...

 Space is limited.
-To apply, complete your application by May 1, 2013.
+To apply, complete your application by May 1, 2017.
 Acceptance notifications will be sent by May 14.
-Preference will be given to students who are not already invited to a campus living and learning community.
 This special opportunity can be continued into your sophomore year provided you complete the program’s academic components and remain in engineering.

 There are two components of the WIE Living and Learning community: one is residential and one is academic.